Leabrook

 An assessment of population growth drivers in Leabrook reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of Feb 2026, the estimated population of the suburb of Leabrook is around 1,579 people.
-This figure reflects a decrease from the 2021 Census population of 1,605 people, indicating a drop of 26 individuals (1.6%).
-The current resident population estimate of 1,575 is based on AreaSearch's analysis of the latest ERP data release by the ABS in June 2024 and address validation since the Census date.
-This results in a population density ratio of 2,506 persons per square kilometer for Leabrook, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Over the past decade (2012-2022), Leabrook has shown resilient growth patterns with a compound annual growth rate of 0.9%, outperforming the SA3 area.
-Overseas migration was the primary driver of population growth during this period.
+Based on ABS population updates and AreaSearch validation, the population of the suburb of Leabrook was estimated at around 1,550 as of May 2026.
+This reflected a decrease of 55 people since the 2021 Census, which reported a population of 1,605.
+The current population is inferred from AreaSearch's estimate of 1,549 residents, based on their examination of the latest ERP data release by the ABS (June 2025) and address validation since the Census date.
+This results in a density ratio of 2,460 persons per square kilometer, placing Leabrook in the upper quartile nationally according to AreaSearch assessments.
+Overseas migration was the primary driver of population growth in recent periods.

-AreaSearch's projections for Leabrook are based on ABS/Geoscience Australia data released in 2024, using 2022 as the base year.
-For areas not covered by this data and years post-2032, SA State Government's Regional/LGA projections by age category, released in 2023 and based on 2021 data, are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-According to these projections, the suburb of Leabrook is expected to grow by 342 persons to reach a total population of 1,921 by 2041, reflecting an increase of 28.6% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, they adopt the SA State Government's Regional/LGA projections by age category, released in 2023 and based on 2021 data, adjusting using weighted aggregation methods.
+Demographic trends project above median population growth for Australian statistical areas.
+Leabrook is expected to grow by 280 persons to 2041, reflecting an increase of 18.0% over the 16 years.

 Frequently Asked Questions - Population